yatisht/usher/README.md

 **-p**: Calculate and store total tree parsimony.

-**-e**: Calculate and store equally parsimonious placements for all samples in the tree.
+**-e**: Calculate and store equally parsimonious placements and placement neighborhood sizes for all samples in the tree.

+**-l**: Provide a path to a file assigning lineages to samples to locate and annotate clade root nodes.

+**-f**: Set the minimum allele frequency in samples to find the best clade root node.
+Used only with -l.

 **-h**: Print help messages